 We live today in a world that values niche reporting and emotional storytelling more than ever before.
 It can come from anywhere.
 More and more, it is expected to come from the brands.

-Every business and individual has the ability to become a media company.
 If you have an audience that cares about what you have to say, you can create and distribute content with complete autonomy.
 No one else should capture or distribute those stories better than you.
 And in this era of communication, it has never been more affordable or efficient for you to begin.